All Prince Harry’s Memoir Revelations ‘Spare’ No One, Including Himself

 One night she asked about his mother.
 “Her tone was just the right blend of curiosity and compassion.”
 Harry started crying and told her, “This is the first time I’ve been able to cry about my mum since the burial...
 She was the first person to help me across that barrier, to help me unleash the tears.
 It was cathartic, it accelerated our bond, and added an element rare in past relationships: immense gratitude.
 I was indebted to Cress, and that was the reason why, when we got home from Kazakhstan, I felt so miserable, because at some point during that ski trip I’d realized that we weren’t a match.”
 He drove over to see Cress and broke up with her.
 “Damn, I thought.
 She helped me cry.
 And now I’m leaving her in tears.”

 On a trip to America for his friend Guy Pelly’s wedding.
-Harry toured Graceland and was super not impressed.
+Harry toured Graceland and was super-unimpressed.
 “Dark, claustrophobic.
 I walked around saying: The King lived here, you say?
 Really?”

 The wedding made him think, “When’s it going to be my turn?
 The one person who might want it most, to be married, to have a family, and it’s never going to happen.
 More than a little petulantly, I thought: It’s just not fair of the universe.”